NatejSweet/jsServer/notes.md

 limitations on # creations
-resizing screen messes up map markers, fixed with reload, not a huge issue, but will be annoying for mobile switch to JWT for user identification
+resizing screen messes up map markers, fixed with reload, not a huge issue, but will be annoying for mobile switch to JWT for user identification allow world copying containerize
 Later Plans(post production):

-allow world copying
-containerize
-change routing naming scheme
+scan for vulnerabilities(github maybe)

 Khorvair Migrations:
 pip3 install mysql-connector-python